samducker/legend-state-workshop/slides/intro.md

 <!--
 I'm also working on Bravely, a platform for therapists to run their practice and collaborate with their clients.
 It also has a ton of data.

 Clinics have dozens of therapists, each with dozens of clients, all managing appointments and session notes and invoices.
+And healthcare data has some really intense security and privacy requirements.
 -->

 ---

-## transition: view-transition

 # Holy Grail App {.inline-block.view-transition-holy-grail}